Lisa Bouchelle: Recording career

 To support the EP release, Lisa embarked on a 2018 Summer/Fall Tour which included shows with artists such as Shooter Jennings, Donavon Frankenreiter, Sam Lewis, David Luning, Benjamin Jaffe, John Popper, Don Felder of The Eagles, Steve Forbert, and Kinderhook.

 In 2020, Lisa signed a deal with Sony Music's The Orchard, through Bob Frank Entertainment, for a new album, "Jump In!," which was released in the fall of 2021.
 The album includes guest appearances by G Love (2020 Grammy nominee), Mike Schmid (The Chainsmokers, Miley Cyrus), Tommy Kessler (Blondie), Rob Hyman (The Hooters), Joel Hoekstra (Whitesnake, Cher, TSO), Constantine Maroulis (American Idol), Hal B. Selzer (Joan Jett & The Blackhearts), Peter Mayer (Jimmy Buffett), Doyle Grisham (Kenny Rogers, George Jones, Jimmy Buffett), and Bobby Bandiera (Bon Jovi).

 "Jump In!," the title track from the album of the same name, reached #21 on the Billboard Magazine Adult Contemporary Indicator chart, and the album received accolades from publications such as American Songwriter Magazine, Relix Magazine, The Aquarian Weekly, and Philadelphia Weekly, among others.
 Music critic Vincent Bennett of The Aquarian Weekly named it the top album of 2021 in his year-end Top Ten list, published annually in The Aquarian Weekly.
-Songs from the album have been used in videos that have over 3.8 million views on TikTok.
+Songs from the album have been used in videos that have over 4.6 million views on TikTok.

 In 2022, Lisa released a Deluxe version of "Jump In!" with three bonus tracks, and also released the song "Twice As Tall" as a single.
-One of the bonus tracks, "Waterfall," chronicles her diagnosis of Type 1 Diabetes, and asserts her determination that her dreams are "waterproof," and that she won't let the diagnosis hamper her journey in life.
+One of the bonus tracks, "Waterproof," chronicles her diagnosis of Type 1 Diabetes, and asserts her determination that her dreams are "Waterproof," and that she won't let the diagnosis hamper her journey in life.
 To support the release, she embarked on a 20-city tour with Glenn Tilbrook, the iconic lead singer of Squeeze.

+In 2023, Lisa released the song "Love Is For The Making" as a single.
+The song reached the Top 20 on the Billboard A/C chart, getting to #17, and staying in the Top 30 for 4 1/2 months, an impressive feat for an indie artist.
+The video for "Love Is For The Making" features Lisa dancing in a blinking eye, and its creative imagery, along with the success of the song, has resulted in the video attaining over 3,100,000 views on YouTube.
+Lisa promoted the single release, along with the "Jump In!" album with several shows opening for The Wallflowers.
+Her current video for the song 'Fever,' has reached over 575,000 views on You Tube.

 Lisa has also contributed songs to a number of charity albums, including "Serve 3: Artists Against Hunger & Poverty," put out by Hard Rock Café International, and "Inori Rebuilding Lives," a Japanese release which benefited Tsunami relief.
-As a studio singer, she has performed on releases by Papa Carl Anderson, Anneli Svenson, Ernie White, and Frank Palmisano.
+As a studio singer, she has performed on releases by Papa Carl Anderson, Anneli Svenson, Ernie White, Frank Palmisano, The Willies, Andy Fidew of the legendary band Kinderhook, and on the soundtrack to the Broadway-bound show "Scarface."